apostrophecms/docs/docs/reference/field-types/dateAndTime.md

 # `dateAndTime`

-`dateAndTime` fields are text field with UI support, and limitation, for saving date and time values.
+`dateAndTime` fields provide subfields for entering date and time values in a user-friendly way.
 Dates and times are stored in ISO 8601 format, for example: `2022-01-01T03:00:00Z`.

 Note that while dates and times are edited in the individual editor's time zone, they are always saved in UTC (Universal Coordinated Time).